Georgia's former president Mikheil Saakashvili will die if he does not receive proper care, doctors warned on Friday.

 On Friday, a panel of independent doctors who examined Saakashvili in prison said he was suffering from a severe neurological disorder, as well as anorexia and post-traumatic stress disorder.

-They have called for Saakashvili to be urgently transferred to a hospital where he will no longer be subjected to "stress factors".
+They have called for Saakashvili to be urgently transferred to a private hospital where he will no longer be subjected to "stress factors".

 Doctors warn that the former President could otherwise develop neurological complications that could cause multi-organ dysfunction and lead to a "fatal outcome".